davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ---

-This post describes an approach to building a pattern library for a brand new version of an existing academic science journal in a way that makes the design system and the pattern library codebase maintainable for the foreseeable future.
+This post describes an approach to building a pattern library for a brand new version of an existing academic science journal in a way that makes the design system and the pattern library codebase highly flexible and maintainable.

 ## Contents
 {:.no_toc}